 - You’ve lost your federal eligibility.

-There are several other ways you can lose your federal loan eligibility, including poor grades or run-ins with the law.
+You can lose your federal loan eligibility several ways, such as getting poor grades or run-ins with the law.

 - You’re an international student.

 You might not be able to qualify for a federal student loan at all if you don’t have the right kind of US visa, making applying for a private student loan with a cosigner your only choice when it comes to student loans.

 - You have post-graduate expenses.

 Federal student loans can cover in-school educational expenses like housing and textbooks.
 But those in-between costs like bar preparation courses or relocating for a residency don’t qualify — you’ve graduated already.
 That’s where private loans can pick up the slack.

 It’s possible that your community college doesn’t offer federal loans because it isn’t a Title IV school.
 In that case, borrowing private may be your only student loan option.